By Oliver Tse

 - Pronounce the names of players correctly as a matter of respecting the players and the viewers.
 Viewers of English-language soccer television in the U.S. represent over 200 nationalities as the U.S. is a multilingual, multicultural society.
 Green mispronounced several names, notably names of Latin American players, by placing the stress on the wrong syllables.

 - Identify the players, especially goal scorers, correctly.
-Green misidentified the player who scored Columbus’ only goal as “…mehr-ROM, I think…” Columbus forward and Iranian international Justin Meram, who prefers to pronounce his last name “MER-rum”, did not score the goal.
+Green misidentified the player who scored Columbus’ only goal as “…mehr-ROM, I think…” Columbus forward and Iraqi international Justin Meram, who prefers to pronounce his last name “MER-rum”, did not score the goal.
 Argentine forward Federico Higuaín did.

 - Minimize verbiage.
 The best English-language sports television broadcasters, British or American, male or female, Association Football or American Football, understand that television is NOT “radio with pictures”.
 They use as few words as possible to describe the action, let the video and the natural sound do most of the talking, and know how to set up their match analysts/co-commentators to do their jobs.
 Green was using way too many words, as he called the match essentially for “radio with pictures” instead of television.